chromebook-unity/create-usb/README.md

 Now, open up a terminal and type and ```cd``` into the directory where the downloaded image is (usually ~/Downloads).

-> WARNING: The next step will ERASE all of the data on the target drive.
+> WARNING: THIS STEP WILL ERASE ALL DATA ON THE TARGET DRIVE!

 Then, type in ```cat ubuntu-unity.img.gz | gunzip | sudo dd of=/dev/TARGET```